Hong Kong proposes critical infrastructure cybersecurity law

 The proposed legislation seeks to regulate the operators of critical infrastructure that are necessary for:

-1. The continuous delivery of essential services in Hong Kong across eight sectors (energy, information technology, banking and financial services, land transport, air transport, maritime, healthcare services, and communications and broadcasting);
+1. the continuous delivery of essential services in Hong Kong across eight sectors (energy, information technology, banking and financial services, land transport, air transport, maritime, healthcare services, and communications and broadcasting); or

 The new law will regulate only computer systems that are related to the normal functioning of critical infrastructure, regardless of their physical location, but not the operators’ other systems.